sajidansari7/Strivers-SDE-sheet/README.md

 Solutions to the Strivers SDE sheet DSA problems in C++

 ## About
-This repository documents my DSA journey and internship preparation through Strivers SDE sheet
+This repository documents my DSA revision journey for internship preparation through Strivers SDE sheet

 ## Language
 -C++